All posts

 This isn't a "smaller customer for the enterprise tool" problem.
 It's a different category.
 The team doesn't need anonymization-of-production; they need data that was never production in the first place.
 They don't need a six-month rollout; they need something to drop into CI this sprint.
 The enterprise TDM platforms aren't a discount tier away from the right answer — they're answering a different question (anonymize what we have) than the one the team is asking (generate what we don't).

 Schema-aware generation fills that gap.
-Tools in this category read the schema, generate from scratch, and never require production access.
+Tools in this category read the schema, generate from scratch, and never require access to production data.
 They're not a discount enterprise TDM; they're a different lever, and they happen to fit the regulated-mid-size shape better than either of the alternatives.
 The data seeding tools spectrum lays out where each category lands on the price/capability axis if you want a side-by-side.

 The operational closing question: which approach belongs where?
 A working enterprise test-data setup matches each environment to the data shape it actually needs.